UK Minimum Wage Rate Per Hour for Part Time Jobs 2025

 47

-Current UK Minimum Wage Per Hour
+Current UK Minimum Wage per Hour

 The current minimum wage rates in UK can vary based on age and employment status.
 Below, you can check the Current UK Minimum Wage per Hour.

-• For trainees under 19 or in their first year as an apprentice, the hourly rate is INR 550.
+• For trainees under 19 or in their first year as an apprentice, the hourly rate is INR 544.
 This percentage demonstrates how beneficial internships are for learning and easing the transition from education to the workforce.

-Minimum Wage Rate in UK for Full-time Workers
+UK Minimum Wage Rate for Full-time Workers

 Regardless of nationality, full-time workers are entitled to the minimum wage rate in UK.
 However, the UK minimum wage system considers age and the job sector as determining factors.
 Employees aged 18, 18 to 20, 21 to 22 and above 23 working in different work areas are entitled to different salaries.

-Here, you will find the Minimum Wage for Full-time Workers for different job sectors.
+Here, you will find the minimum wage for full-time workers for different job sectors.

 Full-time Job Title